-One way of understanding tail risk management is to think about what tail risk management is not.
+One way of understanding extreme risk management (aka tail risk management) is to think about what extreme risk management is not.
 Let’s take five minutes to compare and contrast tail risk management and other, related concepts.

-A tail risk is an event with a small probability of happening.
+A tail risk is an event with a small probability of happening but with a big severity in terms of impact.
 In every event there are tails; there are really, really good things that can happen and really, really bad things.
 The term comes from looking at the bell curve, or so-called normal distribution of results.
 The tails of the bell curve extend out to plus or minus infinity with ever-decreasing probabilities.
 Simply put, tail risks are by definition small, if not tiny.
 Returns from a business investment are under ‘normal’ conditions distributed in exactly that way, around a bell curve, with few instances of massive gains and few instances of humongous losses.
 The financial crisis of 2008-09 was an example of a rare event, or series of events, that coincided to cause a meltdown in stock markets around the world.

-Tail risk management is not about avoiding risks.
+Extreme risk management is not about avoiding risks, but about avoiding casualties and traumas.
 Risk is to be managed, it is not something that can entirely be avoided.
 In the latter half of the 20th century, we seduced ourselves into thinking that we could reduce risk to near zero.
 In the process, we started to lose some of skill sets we need when a risk does manifest itself.